shivamujawame/AIW-Infra-Migration/Labfiles/getting-started-page-migrate-windows-servers-to-azure-hol.md

 3. **Networking configuration:** Modify replicated VM settings to ensure proper networking, including static private IP assignments for seamless integration.

-4. **Azure Networking and Security:** Gain insights into Azure networking and security best practices for infrastructure and platform migrations.
+4. **Server Migration :** Select Azure VM as the destination, choose to shut down VMs before migration for minimal data loss, and monitor progress through the Jobs section.
+Verify the creation of VM, network interface, and disk resources in the target resource group after migration.

 ## Prerequisites

-1. **Basic Azure Knowledge:** Familiarity with Azure services and resource management.
+1. **Azure Migration Knowledge:** Understanding of Azure Migrate, server migration, and related tools for seamless cloud transition.

-2. **Virtualization Concepts:** Understanding of Hyper-V and virtual machine management.
+2. **Hyper-V and VMware Administration:** Familiarity with Hyper-V and VMware environments for managing on-premises virtual machines.

-3. **Networking Basics:** Knowledge of IP addressing and network security principles.
+3. **Networking and Security Basics:** Knowledge of networking concepts, static IP addressing, and security configurations for VM migrations.

 ## Architecture